singh-man/books/crackingTheCoding/12_cAndC++.md

 12 C and C++
 ============

 A good interviewer won't demand that you code in a language you don't profess to know.
 Hopefully, if you're asked to code in C++, it's listed on your resume.
-If you don't remember  all the APls, don't worry-most interviewers (though not all) don't care that much.
+If you don't remember  all the APIs, don't worry-most interviewers (though not all) don't care that much.
 We do recommend, however, studying up on basic C++ syntax so that you can approach these questions with ease.

 ### Classes and Inheritance